cs1302uga/cs1302-minesweeper-alpha/README.md

-  * **`void promptUser()`:** This method should print the game prompt to standard output and interpret user input from standard input, as described earlier in this document. p    Based on the command received, this method should delegate (i.e., call other methods) to handle the work.
+  * **`void promptUser()`:** This method should print the game prompt to standard output and interpret user input from standard input, as described earlier in this document.
+    Based on the command received, this method should delegate (i.e., call other methods) to handle the work.

   * **`boolean isWon()`:** This method should return `true` if, and only if,